risk-first/website/Executive-Summary.md

 None of these is necessarily more “right” than another, they are suitable on different projects at different times.

-**A key question then is: how do we select the right tool for the job?**
+**A key question then is: how do we select the right tools for the job?**

 ## 2. We can Look at Projects in Terms of Risks